mahaliahr/research-notes/src/site/notes/published/corporate university speculation.md

 dg-publish: true
 permalink: /published/corporate-university-speculation/
 noteIcon: ''
-title: >-
-  speculation: corporate university - looks something like the Apple Store.
-With the impact of MOOCs (amongst other technologies) alongside the restrictions on physical spaces - the need for physical space has diminished
 visibility: public
 description: >-
   speculation: corporate university - looks something like the Apple Store.
 With